 Medicaid receivables are primarily reimbursements due from Medicaid on patient billings after contractual adjustments.
-Management has recorded an allowance for contractual adjustments of \$13,191 and \$0 as of June 30, 2020 and 2019, respectively.
+Management has recorded an allowance for contractual adjustments of \$5,714 and \$13,191, respectively, as of June 30, 2021 and 2020.

 Inventory

 Cross-Over's inventory, comprised of pharmaceutical products, is received from in-kind donations.
 As required by GAAP, the inventory is recorded as an asset when received based on the "average weighted price" of such contributions as provided by the contributing organizations, which approximates fair value.
 See Note L.